-- 3.6 The Committee shall meet at least twice a year with the external auditors without the presence of any executive director of the Board. - 3.7 The Committee shall regulate the manner of proceedings of its meetings, having regard to normal conventions on such matter.
+- 3.5 The Committee shall regulate the manner of proceedings of its meetings, having regard to normal conventions on such matter. - 3.6 The Committee shall meet at least twice a year with the external auditors without the presence of any executive director of the Board. - 3.7 The Committee shall regulate the manner of proceedings of its meetings, having regard to normal conventions on such matter.